-6. Academic Dishonesty:
+8. Academic Dishonesty:

-Students should refer to the definition of "academic dishonesty" in Student Code of Conduct.
-Students who engage in academic dishonesty will receive an automatic failure for that submission and/or such other penalty, up to and including expulsion from the course/program, as may be decided by the professor/dean.
-In order to protect students from inadvertent plagiarism, to protect the copyright of the material referenced, and to credit the author of the material, it is the policy of the department to employ a documentation format for referencing source material.
+Students should refer to the definition of "academic dishonesty" in the Student Code of Conduct.
+Students who engage in academic dishonesty will be issued a sanction under the Student Code of Conduct which could lead to and include expulsion from the course/program.
+In order to protect students from inadvertent plagiarism, to protect the copyright of the material referenced, and to credit the author of the material, students must use a documentation format for referencing source material.

-7. Tuition Default:
+9. Tuition Default: